Samurahh/sql-mini-project/README.md

-# sql-mini-project
- Week 2 Sparta Global SQL project
+# SQL Project (week 2)
+ This is a project testing everything me and my class learnt through SQL Week.
+ (Week 2/12)